Emran-em/Emran-em/README.md

 If you want a quick live Lottie-style animation instead of a GIF, grab a developer/programmer animation from LottieFiles, export as GIF, and drop it in `assets/`.

 ---

-## 🖼️ How to create the "busy working" GIF (3 easy options)

-1) Quick — LottieFiles (recommended for clean looping animations)
-   - Visit https://lottiefiles.com and search "developer", "programmer", or "working".
-   - Export as GIF (LottieFiles offers an export tool) and add the resulting `busy-waseem.gif` to `assets/`.

-2) Visual/Designer friendly — Canva / Kapwing / Adobe Express
-   - Create an animated scene of a person at a desk (use templates or animate icons).
-   - Export as GIF and add to `assets/`.

-3) Power-user — Record a short screen/camera clip and convert to optimized GIF with ffmpeg
-   - Add a source video at `assets/source/busy-waseem.mp4`.
-   - Run locally:
-     - ffmpeg -i assets/source/busy-waseem.mp4 -vf "fps=15,scale=640:-1:flags=lanczos" -loop 0 assets/busy-waseem.gif
-     - gifsicle -O3 --colors 128 -o assets/busy-waseem-optimized.gif assets/busy-waseem.gif
-   - Or use the GitHub Action included below to automate this for you.

 ---

 ## ⚙️ Automation: Create/Optimize GIF automatically (GitHub Action)